mlabecki/portfolio_analytics/README.md

 > ![](img/09_SixLongestDrawdowns_AAPL.png)

 ### 10. Individual Asset Drawdown Plot
 This example uses the same AAPL data as above, except the top six drawdowns are selected based on their % depth.
 The drawdowns are based, and are overlaid, on the Adjusted Close prices (although Close or any other price could also be used).
-For better clarity, only the peak-to-trough portion of each drawdown is shown, and the lengths listed in the legend refer to that phase only; however, the option of displaying the full peak-to-recovery length is also available.
+For better clarity, only the peak-to-trough portion of each drawdown is shown, and the lengths in days listed in the legend refer to that phase only; however, the option of displaying the full peak-to-recovery length is also available.
 The color intensity of each drawdown plotted is proportional to its depth.
 > ![](img/10_SixDeepestDrawdowns_AAPL.png)

 > Plotting package: plotly<BR>